thatmlopsguy/thatmlopsguy.github.io/content/about.md

 Spending the majority of my days sitting in front of a computer screen; I’m always happy when I take the time to go on a walk and admire nature’s natural beauty.

+Thanks for stopping by, I hope you find something useful or interesting.